 How do you define service to others?
 What is social justice to you?
 Does it affect your life directly, and how so?

 How engaged are you in current events and debates?
+Where do you get your news?
 What are a few key issues you know very well?

 What else are you passionate about in life?
-Cultural interests, hobbies, dreams you'd love to pursue?
+Are there cultural interests, hobbies, or dreams you would love to pursue?

-In addition to demonstrated academic achievement, most grant committees are looking for students who also exhibit significant leadership qualities and who will clearly continue to display such traits.
-A deep commitment to public and community service, longstanding participation in the arts or athletics, the ability to relate your goals to the world around you: these activities and interests and others will be important in your application.
-However, it is not enough to list activities.
-Your application should communicate how you have made a difference.
-Whatever your level of achievement, committee members look for clarity and authenticity in the proposal - no matter what you have accomplished, if you cannot communicate your thoughts to your readers in 1,000 words or less, you may not win the competition.
+In addition to demonstrated academic achievement, many grant committees are looking for students who also exhibit significant leadership qualities and who will clearly continue to display such traits.
+A deep commitment to public and community service, longstanding participation in the arts or athletics, the ability to relate your goals to the world around you: these activities and interests and others can be important in your application, depending on the mission of the institution funding the fellowship.
+It is not enough to list activities, however; your application should communicate how you have made a difference in whatever arenas you have chosen to dedicate your time.